Logan-Developer/CoachApp-Api/README.md

 ## Init project
 Start by cloning the project: https://github.com/Logan-Developer/CoachApp-Api.git
 Then update the composer dependencies by executing the command __composer update__
+Finally, the command __symfony console lexik:jwt:generate-keypair__ will generate for you the jwt keys.

 ## Configure the database
 Open the *.env* file and modify the __DATABASE_URL__ variable if needed.